Besides using a notebook during your goal-setting journey, using mindmaps can be useful too.

-- Pictures or images which should be used to represent your key topics, ideas or tasks.
+- Pictures or images should be used to represent your key topics, ideas or tasks.

-- Keywords or keyword phrases that also capture the essences of a topic, idea or task.
+- Keywords or keyword phrases that also capture the essence of a topic, idea or task.

-When adequately constructed a mind map can be used as an effective whole-brain learning tool for creating, capturing and organizing ideas and information.
+When properly constructed, a mind map can be used as an effective whole-brain learning tool for creating, capturing, and organizing ideas and information.

-You should also use different color pens or markers, which helps to stimulate your creativity and imagination which are right-brain functions.
+You should also use different color pens or markers to stimulate your creativity and imagination, which are right-brain functions.

-This lets you focus more of your attention on the task of capturing useful and relevant ideas as opposed to worrying about what order everything needs to be in.
+This lets you focus more of your attention on capturing useful and relevant ideas instead of worrying about what order everything needs to be in.

-Prioritizing and organizing the task is done in a separate step from capturing all the ideas and needed information.
+Prioritizing and organizing the task is done separately from capturing all the ideas and needed information.

 How To Brainstorm and Set Goals

-The good thing about brainstorming and goal setting together is that you are combining one creative activity with another, which works out well.
+The good thing about brainstorming and goal setting together is that you combine one creative activity with another, which works out well.